KfearO/get_weather/README.md

 # get_weather

 A Python3 (3.9) library for obtaining the current weather in a particular location.

 1. The library is using 'openweathermap.org' API to obtain the current weather in a particular location
-* The library returns a 'weather object' (rather then json data that would be returned from using 'openweathermap.org' API directly)

 Location is constructed out of one (at least city) or two (city, state) parameters
 The default returned temperature will be in 'kelvin' if you don't provide it
 or 'metric' or 'imperial' units if you provide it at your function call.
 2. You must have an API key (appid).
 Obtaining appid for free by registering to openweathermap.org.
 3. The library has a log that needs be configured, configuration file: 'config.json' rename it to 'my_config.json'.
 4. The library contains a demonstration program (get_weather_demo.py) that shows the way to use it.